Close

 From cholera dreams to malaria realities: My journey to finding the perfect summer project

-Each year, MSc students complete their studies with a summer project (or dissertations).
-Alexandra, a Canadian student in the joint MSc One Health programme at LSHTM and the Royal Veterinary College, shares her reasons for choosing her specific project topic and offers advice for future students navigating this decision.
+Each year, MSc students complete their studies with a summer project (often referred to as a dissertation/project report).
+Alexandra, a Canadian student in the joint MSc One Health programme at LSHTM and the Royal Veterinary College (RVC), shares her reasons for choosing her specific project topic and offers advice for future students navigating this decision.

 Alexandra on Westminster Bridge.